-- Knowledge Culinary training from schools, books, life and observing more then you speak. - Skill Practical hands on experience will produce consistent, efficient, quality, organize, and motivate. - Taste All senses are involved in eating, creating, preparing, and presenting food. - Judgment Comes with experience, often accompanied by failure, do not be afraid to fail, learn from mistakes as well from successes, only then will true judgment develop. - Dedication Becoming a chef is hard work.
-A chef should never falter and always serve food with safety, sanitation, and quality first and foremost. - Pride It is important the job be completed, but one should have a sense of pride in their work.
+Knowledge- culinary training from schools, books, life and observing more then you speak Skill - practical hands on experience will produce consistent, efficient, quality, organize, motivation Taste - all senses are involved in eating, creating, preparing and presenting food Judgment - comes with experience, often accompanied by failure, do not be afraid to fail, learn from mistakes as well from successes, only then will true judgment develop Dedication- becoming a chef is hard work.
+A chef should never falter and always serve food with safety, sanitation and quality first and foremost.
+Pride - It is important that the job be completed, but one should have a sense of pride in their work.
 Pride should extend to personal appearance and behavior in and around the kitchen.
 Learn the whys behind the reason to prepare food and know that the chef attire has certain utilitarian aspects.
 The checkered pants were designed to disguise stains.
 The double-breasted white jacket can be re-buttoned to hide dirt and the double layering is to protect from scalds and burns.
 The neckerchief wore around the neck was to absorb perspiration.
 The apron protects the uniform and insulates the body.
 Shoes are polished and pants are pressed.
 The crowning element of our chef uniform is the hat, with a history dating back to the sixth century and story of earning of the height.
 The uniform should be worn with the same pride you place in food presentation.